openconfig/featureprofiles/feature/gribi/otg_tests/mpls_compliance/README.md

      containing a single NH.
    - Program a `NextHopEntry` which points to `192.0.2.2` pushing `[baseLabel, ..., baseLabel+numLabels]` onto the MPLS label stack.
+* Validate that gRIBI transactions are successfully processed by the server.

+### TE-9.2: Push MPLS Labels to IP Packet

+* Configure DUT with a destination interface connected to an ATE.
+The ATE is configured to have an assigned address of `192.0.2.2`, and the interface to the DUT is enabled.
+* For label stack depths from `N=1...numLabels` program:
+     * an IPv4 entry for `10.0.0.0/24` with a next-hop of `192.0.2.2` pushing N
+       additional labels onto the packet.
+* Validate that gRIBI transactions are successfully processed by the server.

 ## Protocol/RPC Parameter coverage